drzoidberg/list-manipulation-v2/README.md

 array-functions-v2 is a simple project that focuses on putting into practice array manipulation using array methods.

+## 🔎 It explores
+- the concept of separation of concerns
+- the concept of array manipulation

+## 🧾 It uses
+- commonJS for separating the functions into files and folders

 It uses commonJS modules for separating the functions into files and folders, in an attempt to separate concerns.

 ## 🛠 Installation & 🚀 Usage